Summer Collecting Series: Interview with @banksy_collector

 Why do you actively share your collection and art experiences on social media, especially as someone who prefers to stay anonymous?

 Good question.
 I think it's fun to document.
 I wanted to have an account dedicated to documenting my art journey.
 Not sure my non-art world friends would have enjoyed seeing videos of me opening packages or going to random exhibitions all the time.
+Having the account has been a door opener to meeting like-minded people, finding art, discovering new artists...
+Andy Murray followed me the other day.
+That was pretty cool.
+He hasn't liked any content yet though so I need to keep working on that.

 What advice would you give to budding collectors, and specifically budding Street Art collectors?

 Come to London!
 No, but seriously you can find art everywhere.
 Start small.
 Ask questions.
-There's a lot of collectors happy to help.
+There are a lot of collectors happy to help.
 Do your research!
 There is a lot of fake works out there.
 Don't be fooled.
 If it sounds too good to be true it probably is.
 Someone offered you a 'Banksy spray paint original on cardboard' for £500?
 Real originals go for 6-7 digits at auction so my advice would be to buy a "Welcome Mat" instead.
-It's an authentic Banksy item and if you buy it from source (lovewelcome.org) the money goes to a great cause - helping refugees.
+It's an authentic Banksy item and if you buy it from a source (lovewelcome.org) the money goes to a great cause - helping refugees.

 That's it really.
 Enjoy the journey.
 I know I am.